cameronojala24/LexiguardNLP/README.md

 # Lexiguard

-A machine learning–powered text spam detection system built for the final NLP project.
+A machine learning–powered text spam detection system built for the final NLP project, designed to help the La Alianza Hispana community identify and protect against spam messages.

-Lexiguard includes multiple classifiers, a Flask API server, and a React-based web client for real-time predictions.
+Lexiguard includes multiple classifiers, a Flask API server, a React-based web client for real-time predictions, and an integrated digital literacy education component.

 ## Deployment